feniljain/knowledge-base/editors/vim/plugins.md

 - https://www.reddit.com/r/neovim/comments/14fdyjk/typescripttoolsnvim_the_typescript_integration/
 - https://github.com/David-Kunz/markid
 - Deferring of NeoVim diagnostics, think to use this if you are facing perf issues with LSP client: https://github.com/yorickpeterse/nvim-dd
+- Dap configuration for the record and replay debugger.
+Supports Rust, C++ and C: https://github.com/jonboh/nvim-dap-rr

 ## Things to try out in next release: